 DegreeDays (1,r,y) is the number of heating degree days and DegreeDays (2,r,y) is the number of cooling degree days in Census division r during year y.
-Historical Data is available from 1990 through 2003.
-Data for 2004 is extrapolated using historical data through August.
-Data input for subsequent years is based on a 30-year average for heating and cooling degree days, adjusted for projected state population shifts.
-The data is used to perform a weather adjustment to the consumption forecast in the Consumption subroutine to account for historical and 'normal' differences from the base year (1999) weather, and to determine the relative amounts of heating and cooling supplied by heat pumps.
+Historical data are available from 1990 through 2007.
+Values for 2008 are developed from the most recent National Oceanic and Atmospheric Administration forecast for heating and cooling degree days.
+Data input for subsequent years are based on a 10-year average for heating and cooling degree days, adjusted for projected state population shifts.
+The data are used to perform a weather adjustment to the consumption projections in the Consumption subroutine to account for historical and 'normal' differences from the base year (2003) weather, and to determine the relative amounts of heating and cooling supplied by heat pumps.